Najee Harris Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 - In last week's contest against the Browns, Harris ran the ball 28 times for 188 yards (6.7 yards per carry) and scored one touchdown.

-- During his last three games, Harris has rushed for 299 yards (99.7 per game) on 59 carries with one touchdown.
+- In his last three games, Harris has taken 59 carries for 299 yards (99.7 per game) and one touchdown.

 Harris' Pittsburgh Teammates